• Skip to primary navigation

 There is a meme going around that says “Me, December 24th: Next year I will be organized and not procrastinate.
 Me, December 24th of the next year: Dammit.”

 I think we have all been there.
 We see how stressed we’ve been and we make a promise to not let it happen again.
-Time goes by and we forget our promise and we are back to the same place.
+Time goes by and we forget our promise and we are back in the same place.

 That was true for me and is how this site got its start.
 I was tired of that pattern and made a real effort to do better.
 So here is your post-Christmas reminder to not make another empty promise.
 Actually, follow through with being organized and prepared for Christmas next year.